Marine Weather and Tide Forecast for Wilmette, IL

 waves are provided as a range of significant wave heights, which is the average of the highest 1/3 of the waves, along with the average height of the highest 10 percent of the waves which will occasionally be encountered.

-Sunday - North winds 10 to 15 kt becoming northeast in the afternoon.
-Partly cloudy.
+Monday night - Southeast winds 10 to 15 kt becoming south.
+Showers and a chance of Thunderstorms.
 Waves 1 to 3 ft.

 for waters within five nautical miles of shore on lake michigan